humanitec/about/docs/roadmap.md

 Humanitec works in an interactive way with infrastructure.
 This means that Humanitec handles the whole deployment process by making calls to the affected systems (Kubernetes clusters, databases etc.) either directly or via drivers such as the [Terraform driver](https://docs.humanitec.com/integrations/resource-drivers/terraform).
 This approach can cause inconsistencies with deferred deployment strategies such as when using a GitOps operator like ArgoCD.
 The Humanitec Operator aims to move functionality currently managed server side by Humanitec into the cluster.
 This would allow things like resource provisioning to occur as part of a GitOps flow.
 As the operator also runs in-cluster it would also simplify the use of custom drivers since these would not need to be publicly exposed.

+### Agent Based Approach for Deploying to Private Clusters

+A common approach used by SaaS products to access private resources is an agent.
+The agent runs inside the private infrastructure and calls out to Humanitec.
+This means that nothing in the private infrastructure is exposed to the public internet.
+This is considered best practice from a security perspective as nothing is exposed publicly and the operations team have complete control over what the agent has access to.
+It is also easier to administer than other approaches supported by Humanitec including bastion hosts and VPNs.
+The Humanitec Agent will give operations teams a flexible, easy to configure and secure way of using Humanitec with private infrastructure.

 ### Custom Workload Profile Features

 [Workload Profiles](https://docs.humanitec.com/reference/workload-profiles) are a way to define the baseline configuration of a workload.
 Humanitec provides a number of default workload profiles and users have been able to add their own.
 Up to this point, platform teams have been limited to the UI provided by Humanitec.
 Custom Workload Profile features will allow platform teams to define schemas for their features and annotate these schemas to generate custom UI elements.
 This will allow platform teams to fully customize the developer experience for their Custom Workload Profiles.